-‘Sons Of Anarchy’ Spinoff ‘Mayans MC’ Currently Casting Lead Roles
+‘Sons Of Anarchy’ Spinoff, ‘Mayans MC,’ Currently Casting Lead Roles

 According to Comic Book, the series will feature a few alums from Sons of Anarchy, including the leader of the Mayans, Emilio Rivera.
 In fact, Rivera just shared a throwback photo of him and Charlie Hunnam during the final season of Sons and dished on what fans can expect on the spin-off.

-“I can tell you that Kurt Sutter [SOA creator] has created another hit.
+“I can tell you that Kurt Sutter has created another hit.
 Kurt is one of the best writers out there.
 I can tell you it’s going to be good.
 It’s going to be badass.
 It’s going to be all Latinos and it’s about time, you know,” he explained.

 Breaking bread on the mean streets of Santa Monica.
 Only love and respect for this man. @emiliorivera48 #mayansmc